fleetdm/fleet/docs/Using-Fleet/fleetd.md

 ## Overview

-Fleetd is the bundle of agents that Fleet provides, which includes:
+Fleetd is the bundle of agents that includes:

 - [osquery](https://osquery.io/)
 - [Orbit](#orbit)